-Every year, Carolinas Centers for Oral, Facial, Cosmetic & Dental Implant Surgery accepts two oral and maxillofacial surgeons for advanced training in major reconstructive surgery, orthognathic surgery, TMJ and full-arch dental implants.
+Every year, Carolinas Centers for Oral, Facial, Cosmetic & Dental Implant Surgery accepts two oral and maxillofacial surgeons for advanced training in major reconstructive surgery, cosmetic surgery, orthognathic surgery, TMJ and full-arch dental implants.
 They will have extensive exposure and advanced clinical training in:

 - Orthognathic surgery